kitty-catt/bc-full/README.md

     oc login
     bash scripts/setup.sh

-When the script is run, then it will:
+When the script is run, then it will install the pipeline and the foundational databases and load them.
-- initialize the generic tekton pipeline.
-- install the mysql database for the inventory microservice [architecture](https://github.com/ibm-garage-ref-storefront/inventory-ms-spring).
-- wait until the mysql database is up and ready, this will take a minute or 2 &#x1F634;.
-- load the inventory database.
-- install the elastic search database for the catalog microservice [architecture](https://github.com/ibm-garage-ref-storefront/catalog-ms-spring)
-- install the CouchDB database for the customer microservice [architecture](https://github.com/ibm-garage-ref-storefront/customer-ms-spring)

 # Build